 - What do you want to accomplish with your social media account?

-- Facebook and Twitter require daily maintenance and steady engagement with others.
-These type of accounts should only be created if you have a conversation to begin and the desire and means with which to maintain them on a daily basis.
+- Facebook, Instagram, and Twitter require daily maintenance and steady engagement with others.
+These type of accounts should only be created if you have a conversation to begin and the desire and means with which to maintain them on a near-daily basis.

-- If you are trying to promote an event, start a discussion that has a limited lifespan, or share information about your college, department, etc. to a mostly internal audience, then posting information on a website or as an eNewsletter is a better choice.
+- If you are trying to promote an event, start a discussion that has a limited lifespan, or share information about your college, department, etc. to a mostly internal audience, then posting information on a website or in a departmental email or newsletter is a better choice.

 - You can always send news and announcements to the Office of Communications and Marketing via email at firstname.lastname@example.org and we will gladly post your information on the university’s official accounts if appropriate.
-You can also contact Amy Windsor if you have questions about your account or strategy and she can provide you with the support you need.
+You can also contact the University social media strategist Amy Windsor if you have questions about your account or strategy and she can provide you with the support you need.

 Who are you trying to engage online?